shahdhagag/FarmLink/README.md

-# FarmMate 🌱
+# FarmLink 🌱

-**FarmMate** (also known as FarmLink) is a modern, direct-to-consumer agricultural marketplace designed to bridge the gap between farmers and buyers.
+**FarmLink** (also known as FarmMate ) is a modern, direct-to-consumer agricultural marketplace designed to bridge the gap between farmers and buyers.
 It empowers farmers to list their fresh produce directly and allows buyers to purchase high-quality crops without intermediaries.

 ---